Trump Revoking Security Clearances Shows He Feels Powerless Against Mueller

 Although advisers cautioned the president that some people on the list — including Comey and McCabe — had already lost their security clearances when they were fired, Trump insisted that they be included anyway, the senior officials said.

-Aides say Trump thinks he came out of the Brennan incident looking strong and decisive, and they warn he’s eager to move against others on his security clearance review list.
+Aides say Trump thinks he came out of the Brennan incident looking strong and decisive, and they warn he’s eager to move against others on his security-clearance review list.
 But for some reason he didn’t decide to revoke his enemies’ clearance all at once, though experts generally agree that he has the power to do so, and there’s no real review process happening:

 Still, as the Russia investigation tightens around the president — Mueller is pressing Trump’s legal team over a potential interview with him — the president remains impulsive and unpredictable, aides said.